-- Regular walking will help to reduce stiffness and improve your long term outcome. - You may exercise in the gym using a static bike, cross trainer, but avoid treadmill running. - Avoid any high impact activities such as jumping, pulling, twisting or running as these will put excessive strain on your hip. - You may swim 6 weeks after your hip replacement when the surgical wound is fully healed and the clips or stitches have been removed. - Before you return to a particular sport or leisure activity, please discuss it with your consultant orthopaedic surgeon or a member of their team at your first outpatient appointment after your surgery.
+- Regular walking will help to reduce stiffness and improve your long term outcome. - You may exercise in the gym using a static bike, rowing machine and cross trainer, but avoid treadmill running.
+Walking on the flat or a slight incline is allowed. - Avoid any high impact activities such as jumping, pulling, twisting or running as these will put excessive strain on your knee. - You may swim 6 weeks after your knee replacement when the surgical wound is fully healed and the clips or stitches have been removed.
+Any swimming stroke, including breaststroke is allowed. - Before you return to a particular sport or leisure activity, please discuss it with your consultant orthopaedic surgeon or a member of their team at your first outpatient appointment after your surgery.